migwynkriid/Harmonica/README.md

 Presenting " Harmonica " This self hosted bot uses YT-DLP to download audio files from YouTube and Spotify to play them directly in your Discord voice channel.

 **NOTE: Currently it is considered Work In Progress, it has and will have bugs, but the general idea is there and works.
-Recommend to only use it on a private Discord server, you have to self host it on either a VPS or on your own machine.**
+Recommend to only use it on a SINGLE private Discord server, you have to self host it on either a VPS or on your own machine.**

+Bot will misbehave if invited to multiple servers, this is a known issue and will be fixed in the future.

+Current Issues:
+- [ ] Loop does not work.
+- [ ] Multiple servers does not work.

 ![Untitl11ed](https://github.com/user-attachments/assets/1ee417c8-db7c-458c-987d-95dcd909ee47)

 ## Setup